cs4241-19a/fp/proposal.md

 # AJAJA Games

-A game website which hosts simple arcade and puzzle games that can be played in any web browser.
+A game website which hosts simple arcade and puzzle games that can be played in most web browsers.
 The website's main interface will feature the games created over the course of the project as well as a way to login to save scores.

 ## Team
 - Andrew Bonaventura